CurveDocs/curve-docs/docs/crvUSD/oracle copy.md

-As crvusd markets use interal oracles, they utilizes in-house liquidity pools to aggregate the price of collateral.
-But there is a possibility to use Chainlink oracle prices as safety limits.
+crvUSD markets primarily utilize internal oracles to determine the price of the collateral.
+There is a possibility to use Chainlink oracle prices as safety limits.

 !!!warning
     Every market has its own price oracle contract, which can be fetched by calling `price_oracle_contract` within the controller of the market.
 The [wstETH oracle](https://etherscan.io/address/0xc1793A29609ffFF81f10139fa0A7A444c9e106Ad#code) will be used for the purpose of this documentation.
 Please be aware that oracle contracts can vary based on the collateral token.